leozimmerman/ofxAudioAnalyzer/README.md

   * New examples added.
   * New algorithms added: Dissonance, Roll Off, Odd To Even Harmonic Energy Ratio, Strong Peak, Strong Decay and Tristimulus.

+## Audio File player

+  This repository includes an extended version of ofBaseSoundPlayer taken and modified from https://github.com/YCAMInterlab/ofxTimeline/tree/master/libs/ofOpenALSoundPlayer_TimelineAdditions/src.

+  This class [ofSoundPlayerExtended] lets you load, play and *analyze* audiofiles (wav & mp3).
+See examples: allAlgorithms, audioFilePlayer and onsets to understand how it works.

+  - In OSX, ofSoundPlayerExtended uses [ofxAudioDecoder](https://github.com/kylemcdonald/ofxAudioDecoder).
+This fork was used for testing the examples https://github.com/leozimmerman/ofxAudioDecoder .

+  - Linux: ofxAudioDecoder, is not compatible with Linux.
+For replacing you need to use mpg123 lib.
+See this forum's thread to know how to make sure OF uses it: https://forum.openframeworks.cc/t/error-running-soundplayerexample-on-the-pi/13197/6?u=lzmmrman

+Note: ofSoundPlayerExtended is not really necessary for the addon to work.
+If you don't need or it's giving to much errors, just remove it from Xcode project or the addon's src directory.

 ## License
 Essentia library and this addon are distributed under  Affero GPLv3 license.